William Cornwallis (died 1611)

 Sir William Cornwallis of Brome (c.
-1549– 13 November 1611) was an English courtier and politician.
+1549 – 13 November 1611) was an English courtier and politician.

 Life

 He was the eldest son of Sir Thomas Cornwallis, Comptroller of the Household to Queen Mary, and his wife Anne Jerningham.
 He became a courtier at around age 21, spent heavily to secure position there, and married by 1578, Lucy Neville.

 Despite a family connection to Thomas Cecil, Cornwallis made little enough progress at court, and twice withdrew without regard for the loss of royal favour.
 In 1597 he was elected Member of Parliament for Lostwithiel, with the support of Cecil.
 When James VI and I came to the throne he fared no better, and he retired from public life in 1605.

 Cornwallis spent freely and entertained the Queen at his house in Highgate.
 He was knighted, by 1594.
 At the Union of the Crowns, in June 1603 he rode to Northamptonshire to meet Anne of Denmark and her children.

-He laid on a performance by his friend Ben Jonson at Highgate in 1604, for James I. He employed the composer Thomas Watson and other musical and literary men.
+He laid on a performance by his friend Ben Jonson at Highgate in 1604, for James I, known as the Penates.
+He employed the composer Thomas Watson and other musical and literary men.

 Cornwallis died on 13 November 1611.